t0tten/SimpleParser/README.md

     ...
 }
 ```
 Repeatively execute the code within the code block **DELTA** number of times.
+Use {i} to get an index of current run.

 **DELTA:** (second INT - first INT)